A series of workshops to help Oregon communities implement renewable energy and energy efficiency projects and programs.

 The workshop series highlighted the unique set of opportunities and obstacles facing small and rural Oregon communities, and the need for greater coordination.
 As a result, the 2016 Fall Energy Symposium was developed as the culmination of these workshops, bringing people, ideas and innovation together for two days of workshops and trainings held October 13-14, 2016 in Roseburg, Oregon.
 Learn more about the Fall Energy Symposium here.

-For more information about the 2015-2016 workshops and Fall Symposium:
+For more information about the 2015-2017 workshops, Fall Symposiums, and Summer Tour: